An0n151/gyrOS/README.md

 • We strive to improve performance and lower input latency while being compatible with most applications and games.

 # What versions are available?
 • There are two versions available, one focusing on compatibility and the other focusing on performance.
 We also provide a build which includes security updates and supports FACEIT and ESEA.
+Our newest addition is gyrOS 11, based on Windows 11 builds.

 # About gyrOS